-Example: An economic operator A in Romania buy goods from a trader B in Germany, but its delivery is the operator C in Germany.
+\bigcirc Example: An economic operator A in Romania buy goods from a trader B in Germany, but its delivery is the operator C in Germany.
 The goods do not cross national border of Romania.
-The invoice is issued by the operator B in Germany to the operator A from Romania and this in turn issue an invoice to the operator C in Germany.
+The invoice is issued by the operator B in Germany to

 In this case, the economic operator A in Romania should not declare nothing for Intrastat.

-For fiscal purposes, the economic operator A should declare this transaction in the recapitulative declarations regarding dispatches /arrivals of intra-Community goods (VIES) (so that intra-Community acquisition and delivery).
+For fiscal purposes, the economic operator A should declare this transaction in the recapitulative declarations regarding dispatches /arrivals of intra-Community goods (form 390 - VIES) (so that intra-Community acquisition and delivery).